"We can't fulfill orders fast enough."

 If your warehouse or distribution center (DC) is experiencing these constraints, you're not alone.
-The market size of the public storage and warehousing industry is expected to increase 3.7% in 2019.
 Knowing how to effectively utilize your existing space (or open a new one) to satisfy business requirements is key in today's fiercely competitive market.

 LeanCor's warehouse design and deployment solutions provide a current state assessment and future state vision of your warehouse/DC that delivers best-in-class results in material flow, processes, technology, and management systems.